SadgeeeD/Cropped/README.md

 # Rooftop Garden Monitoring System 🌿

-## 📚 Final Year Project — Temasek Polytechnic, School of Informatics & IT
+## 📚 Final Year Project — Temasek Polytechnic, School of Engineering

 This project is a smart monitoring system for rooftop gardens, combining real-time data visualization, manual data entry, and machine learning-based image classification to assist in sustainable urban agriculture.